-Spain has met all aspects of the terms of reference (OECD, $2017{[3]}$ ) (ToR) for the calendar year 2019 (year in review), except for collecting and exchanging information on new assets of existing taxpayers benefitting from the grandfathered IP regime (ToR I.4.1.3).
-Spain receives one recommendation on this point for the year in review.
+Spain has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), and no recommendations are made.

+In the prior year's peer review report, as well as in the 2017-2019 peer review reports, Spain had received a recommendation for collecting and exchanging information on new assets of existing taxpayers benefitting from the grandfathered IP regime (ToR I.A.1.3).
+Spain has resolved this issue and therefore the recommendation is now removed.